spriyesh0729/Online_art-store/README.md

 # Online_art-store
 This is an e-commerce front page.
-Here the artist can collaborate and can submit their art work here.
-The site will publish there work and they will get the order directly.
+Design with CSS properties.
+It is the front page design.